 Introduction to Engineering 2: Digital Engineering is a math-based, hands-on course for students who would like to learn about the basics of digital engineering.
 This course features The Infinity Project, a nationally recognized STEM (Science, technology, engineering and math) curriculum.
-In this course, you will explore some of the important engineering ideas behind digital image technologies, encryption and compression schemes.
+In this course, students will explore some of the important engineering ideas behind digital image technologies, encryption and compression schemes.
 Mathematical concepts such as, trigonometry, logarithms, Moore's Law and binary numbers are developed and explored as you manipulate graphic images and messaging information for security purposes.

-Open to Grades: 10, 11, 12 Prerequisite: You must have passed Algebra 2 (CP-A or Honors).
+Open to Grades: 10, 11, 12 Prerequisite: Successful completion of Algebra 2 (CPA or Honors).
 HONORS 2.5 Credits